AICorpGlobal/AICorpGlobal/OrgStructure.md

 - Minimal Meetings, Maximum Efficiency: A lean approach to meetings, focusing on key decision points and progress reviews.

 - Written Communication: Clear and concise written communication, including project plans, status reports, and design documents.

-- Sales and Customer Satisfaction should be directly overseen by the CEO and Top level Directors, if possible CEO should take Customer support calls.

 Key Departments: